Last updated: 6th August 2020

 - Minimise physical contact, for example by avoiding handshakes.

 - Practice social distancing.
 The NHS recommends staying two metres away from other people in your house, so stay away from the work area as much as possible.
+If you’d like to read the government’s tips for maintaining social distancing, for tradespeople, you can here.

 - Have the windows open if you can – this helps clean air to keep circulating throughout the room.